 How To Wind Your Rolex Watch

-So, first things first, place your watch on a soft, flat surface.
+To wind your Rolex, first place your watch on a soft, flat surface.
 You don’t want to scratch your watch, so you must handle it delicately.
-Also, do not ever wind your watch while it’s still on your wrist.
+Also, do not ever wind your watch while it is still on your wrist.
 Always take it off first.

-Now, when it comes to winding your Rolex watch, there’s hardly anything like overwinding it.
-So, don’t be afraid and don’t skimp on your winding.
+When it comes to winding your Rolex watch, there is nothing like overwinding it.
+So, do not be afraid while winding it.
 Wind the watch fully to ensure that your watch continues performing at optimum standards.

 Trust Rolex to think about everything.
 Every Rolex watch has a built-in mechanism that ensures that you can never over-wind the watch.
 So, as we said, you are safe.

-That said, after winding your Rolex watch, don’t always expect it to start working immediately.
+After winding your Rolex watch, do not always expect it to start working immediately.
 Sometimes, it might take some time before your watch swings into action.

-If this still doesn’t work, then just give the watch some time to itself.
+However, if after rocking it gently it does not still work, just give the watch some time.
 It should begin moving on its own.

-If you’ve tried everything and the watch still refuses to work, then it might be time to take the watch to a certified Rolex repair center or your authorized dealer.
-They will asses the watch to find out if your Rolex has been damaged and either refer it to Rolex for repair or suggest repair, if you took it to a Rolex Service Center.
+If you have tried everything and the watch still refuses to work, then it might be time to take the watch to a certified Rolex repair center or your authorized dealer.

 Servicing Your Rolex